validatedpatterns/utilities/helm-migration/README.md

+# Scripts to support the split of common/

-Just some collection of scripts to ease the migration of the common/ repo to single helm charts
+Just some collection of scripts to ease the migration of the common/ repository to single helm charts